|lourdoueix Saint Michel, Indre, France

 (projects i'm following)

-Posted by Steve Hanson over 8 years ago
+Posted by Steve Hanson about 11 years ago

 2012 is our eighth year of small scale farming in France and has seen us move from income dependence to financial security and independence.
 Looking back over the last eight years at our mistakes and our successes in getting to this point demonstrates the value of an integrated approach.
 When we arrived in France we had a single idea to provide us with income; that of breading pigs and selling high quality organic free range pork and pork products.
 This worked well for three years but in our fourth year 2008 a poor global grain harvest sent the price of grain skyward almost doubling the price from our local farmer.
 This gave us cause to rethink our future dependency on outside sources for anything which the global market could affect, this is of course everything!
 So how do we remove ourselves as far from external influences and gain self-reliance at the same time?
 Our strategy has been to invest ourselves and our holding in a totally integrated design which draws on multiple income streams no one stream gives us our living instead each one provides us with only part of our income.
 We have also moved away from annual crops and toward perennial crops, pigs diets are heavily dependent on grain an annual crop where as cows, sheep, rabbits, duck and geese can all survive on pasture, tree forage and hay all perennial crops.
 All of these animals and crops can be raised on the same ground in an integrated system with each animals and plant benefiting the other animals and plants, this system has become our most successful endeavour on the land to date.